Robert Besser

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Africa Leader.

-NEW YORK, New York - U.S. stocks moved modestly higher on Wednesday with the Standard and Poor's racking up a new all-time closing...
+NEW YORK, New York - U.S. stocks were highly volatile on Wednesday with the major indices jumping back and forth into negative territory....